abanerjee84/DDPG-OIL-SPILL-AREA-ESTIMATION/README.md

 DDPG is used to train a swarm of 5 UAV (simulated) to encompass ans estimate an Oil Spill of area nearly 4k.m^2.

-Framework : Tensorflow 2.0
+Framework : Pytorch

-Additional Requirement: netCDF4,numba
+Additional Requirement: netCDF4,numba,pygame